-- 1. Individual Public Swimming Pool \$ 420.00 - 2.
-Individual Public Spa \$ 420.00 - 3.
-Additional Public Pool or Spa at same location \$ 220.00 - 4.
-Individual Special Use Pool \$ 420.00 - 5.
-Government Operated Public Pool or Spa \$ 45.00 - (J) If payment of a fee established under section ORC 3709.09 (D) is not postmarked or received by the day on which payment is due, the board of health shall assess a penalty.
+1. Individual Public Swimming Pool

+2. Individual Public Spa

+3. Additional Public Pool or Spa at same location \$220.00 4.
+Individual Special Use Pool \$420.00 5.
+Government Operated Public Pool or Spa \$45.00

+(J) If payment of a fee established under section ORC 3709.09 (D) is not postmarked or received by the day on which payment is due, the board of health shall assess a penalty.
 The amount of the penalty shall be equal to twenty-five percent of the applicable fee.
 The applicable fee applies to the local fee only.

-227.03 APPROVAL OF STATE STANDARDS
+227.03 APPROVAL OF STATE STANDARDS.

-Chapter 3701-31 of the Ohio Administrative Code is hereby approved by the Board of Health as the minimum design and operation requirements for public swimming pools within the jurisdiction of Columbus Public Health.
+Chapter 3701-31 of the Ohio Administrative Code is hereby approved by the Board of Health as the minimum design requirements for plan approval by Columbus Public Health.

-227.04 HEALTH AND SAFETY
+227.04 HEALTH AND SAFETY.